noagonzale38/docs/src/setup/staff.md

 **Command:** `/addsupport @username` or `/addsupport @role`

 This adds the specified user to the Default Team in Staff Teams.
 The only thing they will be able to see on the web dashboard are the tickets where the Default Team has been assigned as a support team.

-## Staff members handle SPECIFIC tickets
-***
-> Setting the support staff in this scenario can only be accomplished via the [web dashboard](https://dashboard.ticketsbot.cloud).
-A guide on this can be found [here](../dashboard/staff-teams.md).